knowledgegainer/FPS_Assignment/README.md

 Overview

-This project is a simple FPS-based system built in Unreal Engine 5 using C++ and Blueprints.
+This project is a simple FPS-based system built in Unreal Engine 5 using C++.

 The main objective was to: